Impress your guests with this recipe.

 Toss in seasonings

-- Add acorn rings to a large bowl with olive oil, maple syrup and seasonings.3 Tablespoons Olive oil, 3 Tablespoons maple syrup, 2 teaspoons sea salt, 2 teaspoon paprika, 1 teaspoon dried Italian seasoning, 1/4 teaspoon cayenne, 1/4 teaspoon cinnamon, pinch ground black pepper
+- Add acorn rings to a large bowl with olive oil, maple syrup and seasonings.Note: Acorn squash is naturally mild and mellow in flavor.
+Don't be shy with the seasonings.3 Tablespoons Olive oil, 2 Tablespoons maple syrup, 2 teaspoons sea salt, 2 teaspoon paprika, 1 teaspoon dried Italian seasoning, 1/4 teaspoon cayenne, 1/4 teaspoon cinnamon, pinch ground black pepper

 Toss in Parmesan